bdorney/CMS_GEM_Analysis_Framework/README.txt

                                     fit parameter (e.g. TSpectrum::Search() and TSpectrum::GetPositionX()
                                     are used).

-                SIGMA               The fit parameter is set based on the MEAN of the distribution stored in the TH1 object (e.g. TH1::GetRMS() ).
+                SIGMA               The fit parameter is set based on the SIGMA of the distribution stored in the TH1 object (e.g. TH1::GetRMS() ).